radian-software/straight.el/README.md

 * There are consistency and feature improvements to edge cases of the `:files` keyword as documented in `straight-expand-files-directive`.

+* `:includes` indicates a package is a superset of another package

 Here is a comprehensive list of all keywords which have special meaning in a recipe (unknown keywords are ignored but preserved):